Epistam/epistam.github.io/IT/blog.marking_it_down.md

 ## Liquid
 You guessed it, GP doesn't have PHP, but it has some kind of similar language, which is called Liquid.
-It basically allows you to format the text or make dynamic menus just like PHP would.
+It allows you to format the text or make dynamic menus just like PHP would.
 I've not delved into it too much unfortunately, but I'm pretty sure it's somewhat inherently more limited compared to PHP, which is in my opinion is justified : Liquid's purpose is not to be a fully blown web developpement language, but more a local programming tool to make that blog a little smarter.
 One of its favored uses is to make dynamic menus from a YML file as shown [here](https://jekyllrb.com/tutorials/navigation/#scenario-1-basic-list) : the hierarchy is stored in that file, a script stored in the header parses this file everytime a page is loaded and generates the menu.
 Speaking of headers, Liquid also allows you to include various files, so headers and footers are fine.
 But since they are generally the same for all the pages, a way to circumvent Liquid is to just edit the *default.html* file according to your wishes.